 Common Chromecast bugs on Disney+

-While casting has been a fairly seamless experiece in my personal use so far, there are a few common quirks Chromecast users have been reporting.
-The most prevalent issue so far has been that sometimes when you start watching a movie or episode, then stop watching before the end, the video will start at the beginning when you try to pick up where you left off.
+While casting has been a fairly seamless experiece in my personal use, there are a few common quirks Chromecast users have been reporting.
+The most prevalent issue is that sometimes when you start watching a movie or episode, then stop watching before the end, the video might start at the beginning when you try to pick up where you left off.
+It's gotten better as time has gone on, but it still crops up from time to time.

 Some users have also reported instances where the stream will pause and then end, but these instances usually occur when the servers are overloaded and streaming on all platforms is glitching.

-While we know the Chromecast Ultra can support HDR playback through Dolby Vision, there have been mixed results when trying to cast movies and shows that we know have 4K, like The Mandaorian.
-If you're seeing 1080p picture even when using a Chromecast Ultra with a 4K TV, I'd like to remind you that in order for Disney to detect the proper conditions and enable 4K playback, the 4K TV you're plugging your Chromeast Ultra into needs to support HDCP 2.2.
+While we know the Chromecast Ultra can support HDR playback through Dolby Vision, there have been mixed results trying to cast movies and shows that we know have 4K, like The Mandaorian.
+If you're seeing 1080p picture even when using a Chromecast Ultra with a 4K TV, remember that in order for Disney to detect the proper conditions and enable 4K playback, the 4K TV you're plugging your Chromeast Ultra into needs to support HDCP 2.2.
 Also, both the Chromecast Ultra and your TV need to support Dolby Vision.

 No smarts in your TV?
 No problem.